-I am very really happy to be part of Worcestershire Open Studios and the artist community.
-Having been sketching and drawing mostly all of my life, dedicating more time to this passion has been a long time coming!
+I am very happy to be part of Worcestershire Open Studios and it’s artist community.

-I grew up in Florence where I studied art followed by 40 years in architecture in the UK and most recently the conservation of historic buildings at Bath University.
-I paint as an emotional response to the landscapes I see everyday, the way I think about them.
-From representational sketching my art is now less so and also abstract depending on what I feel.
+I grew up in Florence where I studied art, but qualified as an architect in the UK where I have practised for 40 years and most recently the conservation of historic buildings.
+I have been sketching and drawing all my life but recently I have been able to devote more time to this.
+I paint as an emotional response to the landscapes I see everyday and the way I think about them.
+My representational sketching is now less so and tends toward abstraction depending on how I feel and see something.

-My art practice is in the main concerned with the manmade landscape but here I find most interest in the ordinary and often unglamorous structures we all encounter daily unnoticed.
+My art practice is mainly concerned with the manmade landscape and here I find most interest in the ordinary and often unglamorous and anonymous structures we all encounter daily.
 These utilitarian, often brutal buildings intrigue me as I consider the passing of time and man’s attempt to modify and utilise the natural landscape.
-I make quick sketches of these places to capture the memory and fleeting sensation it gives me but then choose to process and explore this narrative purely in the studio.
+I make quick sketches of these places to capture the memory and fleeting sensation they give me but then choose to process and explore this narrative purely in the studio.

-Paintings emerge slowly, adding my own reality to the ones I observed.
+Paintings emerge slowly, adding my own reality to that observed.
 This time and reinvention aim to give restitution to the ordinary scenes I depict, by obscuring these buildings with elements of surrealism and abstraction I hope to offer the viewer an ambiguity they can consider and resolve themselves.

 I sketch paint withy different mediums, oil or acrylic, pastels or inks.
-I also really enjoy print-work and the use of different techniques from ‘reduction linocuts’ to drypoint with stencils or ‘chine colle`’.www.instagram.com/mcristinagardiner/
+I also really enjoy print-work and the use of different techniques from ‘reduction linocuts’ to drypoint with stencils or ‘chine colle`’ and etching.www.instagram.com/mcristinagardiner/